ajeetraina/agentmoby/README.md

-# 🐋🕵️ MobySpy: The Security Whale That Never Blinks
+# 🐋🕵️ AgentMoby: The Security Whale That Never Blinks

 A sample app